HOTELS Huus Quell - In the Swiss Alps, a Hotelier Built His Dream From Moonwood

 Photo by Julien Balmer

 The Appenzell Suite steps up to 43 square meters with a separate living area and a full bathroom with a freestanding bathtub.
-Further suites of up to 200 square meters are planned for 2026.
+Another 43 suites measuring up to 200 square metres are planned for 2026.
 All rooms include access to the Quell Spa, and the door-mounted Wi-Fi switch is, in fact, real.

 The Spa